-The Payment Card Industry Data Security Standard (PCI DSS) focuses on protecting cardholder data and sensitive authentication data wherever a merchants or service providers store, process, or transmit it.
-Established by the Payment Card Industry Security Standards Council (PCI SSC), PCI DSS compliance requires a self-assessment questionnaire (SAQ) and qualified security assessor (QSA) to ensure credit card information remains on a secure network.
-The PCI Security Standards Council founding members, including card brands American Express, Discover Financial Services, JCB international, Mastercard, and Visa, Inc., created the PCI Data Security Standard so that a single set of security controls to protect against data breaches would exist for merchants and service providers.
+The Payment Card Industry Data Security Standard (PCI DSS) protects cardholder and sensitive authentication data wherever merchants or service providers store, process, or transmit it.
+Established by the Payment Card Industry Security Standards Council (PCI SSC), PCI DSS compliance requires a Self-Assessment Questionnaire (SAQ) and Qualified Security Assessor (QSA) to ensure credit card information remains on a secure network.

 PCI compliance incorporates twelve PCI DSS requirements.